Alzheimer’s In-Home Care in Fairfield CT

 At Home Care Connectors, our mission is to provide compassionate in-home health care services to our clients with Alzheimer’s and dementia.
 It isn’t always a pretty picture when it comes to this disease.
 It takes patience, sympathy, and respect for human dignity to move through the stages of care that is necessary for a patient with Alzheimer’s.
 With Home Care Connectors, you don’t have to navigate treatment for your loved one alone.
 Our certified in-home senior caregivers are highly trained and experienced.
 We are committed to ensuring that each patient gets the care that is specific to their needs and promotes as much independence as possible with a high focus on quality of life.
-Whether you need a live-in certified nursing assistant or a private duty aide to provide services in an assisted living facility, we’re here for you.
+Whether you need an Alzheimer’s In-Home Care in Fairfield CT from a certified nursing assistant or a private duty aide to provide services in an assisted living facility, we are here for you.

 How to Care for an Alzheimer’s Patient

 We focus on reducing scenarios that will cause frustration for our patients.
 One way to do this is to keep a consistent schedule with a daily routine that can still be flexible for those times when your loved one is less alert and refreshed.
 Patience is key, as Alzheimer’s patients often need extra breaks and simple tasks can take longer than they once did as a result.Independence Is Important